21 Reasons to Move to Cape Town

 Personally, I think that this is a good thing.
 It means it’s rarely too hot to sleep at night – and there’s nothing worse than that, am I right?

 It can get pretty windy in Cape Town sometimes, though.
-Locals actually call the wind “the Cape Doctor” because it supposedly blows all of the pollution away and is why the air feels so clean and fresh here.
+Locals actually call the wind “the Cape Doctor” because it supposedly blows all of the pollution away.
+Once, it was so strong that it blew a panel of glass clean out of my balcony door.

 The windiest month is January, but a lot of the beaches tend to be pretty sheltered from the wind so you don’t usually need to worry about your sunbathing time being ruined.

-The winters do get chilly, but as a Brit, I wouldn’t exactly describe them as cold.
+The winters do get a little chilly, but as a Brit, I wouldn’t exactly describe them as cold.

 The winters also tend to be wetter, while the summers are dry, but again this is all relative.
 June is the wettest month and receives an average of 2.9 inches of rainfall which isn’t that bad.
 So yes, you can expect some rainy days in the winter, but nothing too crazy.